nguyenvantuyen98/gplx_db/README.md

 # GPLX Data Extraction

+> **⚠️ DATA ACCURACY WARNING**
+>
+> The data exported by this tool may not be 100% accurate.
+The extraction process is automated and may contain errors, inaccuracies, or incomplete information.
+Please verify all extracted data before using it for critical purposes, especially for educational or examination preparation.

 A Python script to extract Vietnamese driving license exam questions and answers from PDF documents and convert them into structured JSON format.

 ## Overview